How Missing RLS Nearly Killed an Event Ticketing Startup

 Test What You Assume

-The expensive lesson: "I'll add security later" is a form of technical debt that compounds faster than feature debt.
+The expensive lesson: "We'll add security later" is a form of technical debt that compounds faster than feature debt.
 The cost of adding it later isn't just the development time.
 It's the potential data exposure, lost deals, damaged reputation, and customer trust that's incredibly hard to rebuild.

 Advice for Other Founders